Use Case

 Repeatable workflow steps

-- Run slack_catch_me_up against the profile to collapse the inbox into structured JSON.
+- Run slack_channel_summary + slack_extract_action_items to collapse the inbox into a structured brief.

-- Schedule the morning catch-up DM (Pro/Team — rolling out Q2 2026) so the brief lands at 8am workspace time.
+- When the scheduled morning catch-up DM ships (Pro/Team — in development), the brief will land at 8am workspace time automatically.

 Named outputs